-One of the things that I truly love about blogging and social media in general is your ability to create great content, build an audience and become an authority.
+One of the things that I truly love about blogging and social media in general is the ability to create great content, build an audience and become an authority.

 But even after all that hard work, you can still lose influence.
 Things happen in the business world that negatively impacts it.

-For instance, you get so busy you can’t maintain your blog, someone takes a shot at you and writes a flaming post or everyone is running to some rising star.
+For instance, you get so busy, you can’t maintain your blog; someone takes a shot at you and writes an inflammatory post; or everyone is running away from you to some rising star.

-And we’ve all felt it…those times when you are not as popular as you once were…when you are not the “go-to” guy or girl anymore.
+We’ve all felt it…those times when you are not as popular as you once were – the times when you are not the “go-to” guy or girl anymore.

-You naturally want to change that because losing influence equals losing clients, jobs and money.
-So what do you do when that happens?
+Naturally, you want to change that because losing influence equals losing clients, jobs and money.
+So, what do you do when that happens?

 Let me show you: